 2. Arches National Park, Utah

 Twisted arches, red stones, and weather-beaten buttresses reach high into the sky, offering challenging trails with rewarding photo opportunities.
 Campsites are limited, but there are several adjacent and nearby campgrounds to explore.
+I just want to string a hammock between those arches and enjoy the view.

 3. Ludington State Park, MI